Saurabh11Sharma/dsa-practice/README.md

 3. **Create Tests:**
    Add test cases in `<problem>.test.ts` using Jest and the provided test utilities.
    Tests cover a range of input sizes (small to large), including random and edge cases.

+4. **(Optional) Add Notes:**
+   Use the `notes/` folder inside each problem for personal notes, scratch work, or additional resources.
+   Add a `.gitkeep` file to ensure the folder is tracked by git.

 ---